 What is “unmet need” for family planning?

 Unmet need for family planning is the percentage of sexually active women of reproductive age (15–49 years) who want to stop or delay having children but are not using contraception.
 Unmet need is highest among adolescents, women after a pregnancy, and urban, migrant and refugee populations.
-In 2017, 155 million women in developing countries had an unmet need for any form of contraception; almost 59 million more had unmet need for modern methods such as IUDs, male and female condoms and hormonal implants.
+In 2019, of the 923 million women of reproductive age in low- and middle-income countries who wanted to avoid a pregnancy, 218 million had an unmet need for modern contraception.

 What are the effects of unmet need for modern contraceptive methods?

-In 2017, 84% of all unintended pregnancies in developing countries were among women who were not using modern contraception.
+Each year, there are approximately 111 million unintended pregnancies in low- and middle-income countries.
 Unintended pregnancies can lead to unsafe abortions, poor health outcomes and higher mortality rates among women and newborns.
-Spacing pregnancies at least 2 years apart gives women time to recover from childbirth, and babies get better care and nutrition from healthier moms.
+Limiting or spacing pregnancies at least two years apart gives women time to recover from childbirth, and babies get better care and nutrition from healthier moms.